DataDog/heroku-buildpack-datadog/README.md

 heroku config:set DD_HOSTNAME=$(heroku apps:info|grep ===|cut -d' ' -f2)
 heroku config:add DD_API_KEY=<your API key>

-# To enable APM tracing, run the following
-heroku config:set DD_APM_ENABLED=true

 # Deploy to Heroku
 git push heroku master
 ```

-Once complete, the Datadog agent (and optionally the Datadog APM tracing agent) will be started automatically with the Dyno startup.
+Once complete, the Datadog Agent will be started automatically when each Dyno starts.

 The Datadog agent provides a listening port on 8125 for statsd/dogstatsd metrics and events.
-Traces are collected on port 8126 (older Datadog tracing libraries may use port 7777).
+Traces are collected on port 8126.

 ### Configuration